abhiraj2404/minigame-arena/README.md

 3. **Play & Compete**

-   - Enter the game with required SOL
+   - Enter the game with required GOR
    - Compete against other players
    - Climb the leaderboards

 4. **Win Rewards**
-   - Earn SOL for victories
+   - Earn GOR for victories
    - Track your earnings in your wallet

 ---